 Medical services not covered

 Healthcare services not medically necessary are not covered by the Health Insurance Plan.
-Presentation of a Health Insurance Card does not entitle anyone to receive such services free of charge, regardless of the doctor provides them.
-You are required to pay for those services, which include:
+Even if you present your Health Insurance Card, and regardless of the doctor involved, you won’t receive these services free of charge.
+You will be required to pay for those services, which include:

 - services rendered for cosmetic reasons;